brockboland/Homebrew/38-AmberAle/README.md

 ## Tasting notes
 My first impression was not positive.
 I thought the gelatin fining didn't do the trick, but I think I just didn't get all of the sediment out, because the second pint I pulled (the next day) was pretty clear.

 Outside of appearance, I think it's pretty crisp, and has pretty good aroma.
-I'm happy with it.
+Needs more body though, I think.

 ## Timeline
 - 2019.02.08: Brew day